Vijay6383/Drum---Kit/README.md

 # Drum---Kit
-An Interactive fun website built using HTML, CSS and JavaScript functionalities that let's user compose their own music.
+An Interactive fun project built using HTML, CSS and JavaScript functionalities that let's user compose their own music.